 You may find Richard Lawrence's Story Splitting Cheat Sheet useful to help your Product Owner and Development Team to decompose product backlog items.

 I recently found the User Story Primer in my files and hope you find it valuable.

-I also recommend the Software Project Manager's Bridge to Agility.
+I also recommend the Facilitator's Guide to Participatory Decision-Making the Software Project Manager's Bridge to Agility.

 Tell me what's missing in the Contact Us box on the right and best wishes being a Great ScrumMaster!